thisleejones/dicfix/README.md

 1.  **Launch**: Trigger DicFix using a hotkey or by running the app.
 2.  **Dictate**: The pop-up window appears.
 Start speaking.
-3.  **Confirm**: When you are finished, either press `Enter` or simply click away to make the window lose focus.
+3.  **Confirm**: When you are finished, press `Enter` to send the text to your target.
+If you click away, the app will close without sending the text.
 4.  **Output**: The app automatically closes, and the transcribed text is sent to your configured target (e.g., clipboard, active application).

 ## Configuration